Ford FE engine: 427 SOHC "Cammer"

 The Ford single overhead cam (SOHC) 427 V8 engine, familiarly known as the "Cammer", was released in 1964 in an effort to maintain NASCAR dominance by seeking to counter the enormously large block Chrysler 426 Hemi "elephant" engine.
-The Ford 427 block was closer dimensionally to the smaller 392 cu. in. first generation Chrysler FirePower Hemi; the Ford FE's bore spacing was 4.63 in compared to the Chrysler 392's 4.5625 in.
+The Ford 427 block was closer dimensionally to the smaller 392 CID first-generation Chrysler FirePower Hemi; the Ford FE's bore spacing was 4.63 in compared to the Chrysler 392's 4.5625 in.
 The Ford FE's deck height of 10.17 in was lower than that of the Chrysler 392 at 10.87 in.
-For comparison, the 426 Hemi has a deck height of 10.72 in and bore spacing of 4.8 in; both Chrysler Hemis have decks more than 0.5 in taller than the FE.
+For comparison, the 426 Hemi has a deck height of 10.72 in and bore spacing of 4.8 in; both Chrysler hemis have decks more than 0.5 in taller than the FE.

-The engine was based on the high performance 427 side-oiler block, providing race-proven durability.
+The engine was based on the high-performance 427 side-oiler block, providing race-proven durability.
 The block and associated parts were largely unchanged, but an idler shaft replaced the camshaft in the block, which necessitated plugging the remaining camshaft bearing oiling holes.

 The cast-iron heads were designed with hemispherical combustion chambers and a single overhead camshaft over each head, operating shaft-mounted roller rocker arms.
-The valvetrain consisted of valves larger than those on Ford wedge head engines, made out of stainless steel and with sodium-filled exhaust valves to prevent the valve heads from burning, and dual valve springs.
+The valvetrain consisted of valves larger than those on Ford wedge-head engines, made out of stainless steel and with sodium-filled exhaust valves to prevent the valve heads from burning, and dual valve springs.
 This design allowed for high volumetric efficiency at high engine speed.

 The idler shaft in the block in place of the camshaft was driven by the timing chain and drove the distributor and oil pump in conventional fashion.
 An additional sprocket on this shaft drove a second "serpentine" timing chain, 6 ft long, which drove both overhead camshafts.
-The length of this chain made precision timing of the camshafts an issue at high RPM.
+The length of this chain made precision timing of the camshafts an issue at high revolutions.

-The engine also had a dual-point distributor with a transistorized ignition amplifier system, running 12 amps of current through a high-output ignition coil.
+The engine also had a dual-point distributor with a transistorized ignition amplifier system, running 12 amperes of current through a high-output ignition coil.

 The engines were essentially hand-built for racing, with combustion chambers fully machined to reduce variability.
 Nevertheless, Ford recommended blueprinting before use in racing applications.
-With a single four-barrel carburetor they weighed 680 lb and were rated at 616 hp at 7,000 rpm and 515 lbft of torque at 3,800 rpm, with dual four-barrel carburetors 657 hp at 7,500 rpm and 575 lbft of torque at 4,200 rpm.
-Ford sold them via the parts counter, the single four-barrel model as part C6AE-6007-363S, the dual carburetor model as part C6AE-6007-359J for $2350.00 (as of October, 1968).
+With a single four-barrel carburetor, they weighed 680 lb and were rated at 616 hp at 7,000 rpm and 515 lbft of torque at 3,800 rpm, with dual four-barrel carburetors 657 hp at 7,500 rpm and 575 lbft of torque at 4,200 rpm.
+Ford sold them via the parts counter, the single four-barrel model as part C6AE-6007-363S, and the dual carburetor model as part C6AE-6007-359J for $2350.00 (as of October, 1968).